Tribalnetwork/Portfolio-Network/README.md

 # Tribal Portfolio Network App
 Tribal Network Web Project (TNWeb) is a web app that connects Artists, Tribal members, and Sponsors.
-The product contains an indie film streaming service that required donations for access.
+The product contains an indie film streaming service that requires donations for access.

+**Feature branch projects will last 4-12 weeks**

 **Enter hours weekly**
 Through the Specialist Portal